jonovicd10/restful-booker-playwright/README.md

-# Booking API Automated Tests
+# restful-booker API Automated Tests

 This project contains automated tests for the restful-booker API using Playwright and TypeScript.
 The tests cover authentication and CRUD operations.